-- Family members and caregivers directly involved with your child are welcome to attend therapy sessions.
-We feel it is important for caregivers to be involved in learning about play activities that are beneficial for your child.
+Family members and caregivers directly involved with your child are welcome to attend therapy sessions.
+It’s important for caregivers to be involved in learning about play activities that are beneficial for your child.
 Children who have actively involved families have the best outcomes in therapy intervention.
 You should plan to be present for all or part of your child’s therapy appointment.

-- Due to the privacy of all of our patients, only one or two family members should attend your child's treatment session at a given time.
-This allows for the privacy and optimal treatment environment for all of our patients, as well as safety and infection control concerns.
+Due to the privacy of all of our patients, only one or two family members should attend your child's treatment session at a given time.
+This allows all of our patients to have privacy and an optimal treatment environment while supporting safety and infection control concerns as well.

 How do the therapists make treatment recommendations?

-- After an evaluation, the therapists–along with the caregivers–are better able to create goals and a focused plan.
-While the child's developmental needs might be focused on the overall picture, the initial plan may focus on a single area of development.
-This treatment plan is determined by the child's current abilities and needs; parents' and family's goals, schedules and other interventions the child may be receiving.
+After an evaluation, therapists–along with caregivers–are better able to create goals and a treatment plan.
+The initial plan may focus on a single area of development.
+The treatment plan considers the child's current abilities and needs; parent and family goals, schedules and other interventions the child may be receiving.

-- an interval of time, but with increased intensity to target the needs prioritized in the evaluation process
+- a limited time period, but with increased intensity to target the needs prioritized in the evaluation process

 Questions about scheduling

-In an effort to provide your children the best care possible, we encourage regular and timely attendance at scheduled therapy appointments.
-Children demonstrate more objective progress toward their goals when they attend appointments consistently.
+We encourage regular and timely attendance at all scheduled therapy appointments.
+Children make better progress toward their goals when they attend appointments consistently.

-Our goal is to provide excellent rehabilitation services and maintain appointment availability to serve children and families desiring our services.
+Our goal is to provide excellent rehabilitation services and maintain appointment availability to serve all children and families who need our services.

 Please review your child's appointment report for appointment confirmation.
-You should receive a copy of this itinerary on your first scheduled therapy appointment or you can view in your “My Account”.
-You may request an itinerary report at any time from the schedulers/receptionists.
+You should receive a copy of this itinerary on your first scheduled therapy appointment.
+You may also view scheduled appointments in your child’s Allina Health account.
+You may request an itinerary report at any time from our schedulers/receptionists.

 How do I know how many appointments to schedule?

-- You and your therapist will discuss your child's plan of care, and your therapist will document this plan of care in the progress note to your doctor.
+You and your therapist will discuss your child's plan of care, and your therapist will document it in the progress note to your doctor.
 If you have signed a release of information, you may request a copy of your child's progress note from the hospital's medical records department.
-This plan of care will help you to know how many appointments should be scheduled.
+This plan of care will help you know how many appointments should be scheduled.
 You will want to make sure that your plan of care is reflected in the number of appointments scheduled on your itinerary.

-- For example, if your therapist recommends weekly appointments for two months, your itinerary should include eight visits.
+For example, if your therapist recommends weekly appointments for two months, your itinerary should include eight visits.
 If your insurance plan requires prior authorization, the insurance provider will also receive a copy of your child's plan of care.
-After authorization is received, you may be scheduled only for the number of visits that are authorized by your insurance company.
+Your child will be scheduled only for the number of visits that are authorized by your insurance company.

 How do I schedule or change an appointment?

-- Once the appropriate frequency and duration of treatment for your child has been determined after his/her evaluation, you can schedule your appointment by calling Courage Kenny Kids directly.
-Depending on your insurance coverage, your first therapy appointment for treatment may not be scheduled until after prior authorization from your insurance company has been received.
+Once the appropriate frequency and duration of treatment for your child has been determined after his/her evaluation, you can schedule appointments by calling Courage Kenny Kids directly.
+Depending on your insurance coverage, your first therapy appointment may not be scheduled until after we receive prior authorization from your insurance company.
 Insurance prior authorization may take 10-30 days.

-- If your child requires weekly treatment sessions, we recommend that he or she be scheduled on the same day, at the same time, with the same therapists.
+If your child needs weekly treatment sessions, we recommend that they be scheduled on the same day, at the same time, with the same therapists.
 This consistency is optimal for families, children and treatment outcomes.
-If your child requires therapy from more than one therapy discipline, we will make every effort to schedule appointments consecutively as able or appropriate.
-When your child's therapist is ill or on vacation, every effort will be made to obtain coverage for your child's treatment session.
-This may include a substitute therapist, or rescheduling your child's appointment with another therapist.
+If your child needs therapy from more than one therapy discipline, we will make every effort to schedule appointments consecutively.
+When your child's therapist is ill or on vacation, we will make every effort to maintain your child's treatment schedule.
+This may include a substitute therapist or rescheduling your child's appointment with another therapist.
 We will notify you of any changes as soon as possible.
-You can help us recognize any inconsistencies in your child's schedule by regularly checking your child's itinerary / My Account.
+You can help us recognize any inconsistencies in your child's schedule by regularly checking your child's itinerary in their Allina Health account.

-- If you need to reschedule an appointment due to a conflicting appointment, illness, or family vacation, please let us know as soon as possible.
-A 24-hour notice is customary.
-Every effort will be made to reschedule you on another day.
+If you need to reschedule an appointment, please let us know as soon as possible.
+A 24-hour notice is preferred.
+Every effort will be made to reschedule for another day.
 Call Courage Kenny Kids directly to reschedule.

-- Please cancel your appointment by calling Courage Kenny Kids as soon as possible if there are:
+Please cancel your child’s appointment by calling Courage Kenny Kids as soon as possible if your child has:

-- green or thick discharge from nose; pink eye or other bacterial infection that has not completed 24 hours of antibiotic treatment
+- Pink eye or other bacterial infection that has not completed 24 hours of antibiotic treatment

 What is Courage Kenny Kids' attendance policy?

-- If you fail to show or you cancel in less than 24 hours for two or more scheduled appointments, you will receive a letter regarding the no-show and cancellation policy.
-If a third appointment is missed or cancelled in less than 24 hours, the remaining appointments may be cancelled.
+If you fail to show or you cancel in with than 24 hours’ notice for two or more scheduled appointments, you will receive a letter regarding our no-show and cancellation policy.
+If you miss a third appointment or cancel with less than 24 hours’ notice a third time, we may cancel your child’s remaining appointments.
 Your child may then return for a re-evaluation after receiving a new order from his or her physician.

-- We understand that illness may result in last-minute cancellations.
-We do NOT encourage you to bring a child to therapy when he or she is ill.
-It is in the best interest of all of our patients and staff that children who are ill not attend therapy.
+We understand that illness may result in last-minute cancellations.
+We do not want you to bring a child to therapy when he or she is ill.
+It is in the best interest of all our patients and staff that children who are ill not attend therapy.
 If your child is ill over a period of time and this creates the need for last-minute cancellations, please ask to speak to your child's therapist, who will then work with you individually to determine the best course of action for ongoing therapy and scheduled appointments.

 What happens if my child will arrive late for his/her scheduled appointment?

-Please be aware that out of fairness to other patients, if you arrive more than 20 minutes late for your appointment, you may not receive the length of treatment session that would be typical or may be asked to re-schedule the appointment.
+In fairness to other patients, if you arrive more than 20 minutes late for your child’s appointment, we may not be able to provide the full length of the treatment session.
+We may also request that you reschedule the appointment.